skylessdev/skyla/replit.md

 # System Architecture

 ## Frontend Architecture
+- **EJS Template Engine**: All pages use EJS templates with shared header partial for consistent navigation
-- **Static File Serving**: All frontend assets are served from the `public/` directory using Express static middleware
+- **Static Asset Serving**: CSS, images, and other assets served from the `public/` directory using Express static middleware
-- **Single-Page Design**: Each route serves a separate HTML file with inline CSS and JavaScript, avoiding external dependencies
 - **Responsive Layout**: Clean, minimal design with a consistent beige (#f5f4f0) background and dark text (#1a1a1a)
 - **Console Interface**: Interactive demo page featuring a terminal-style UI with real-time state transitions and logging

 ## Backend Architecture
-- **Express.js Server**: Lightweight Node.js server using ES modules for routing and static file serving
+- **Express.js Server**: Lightweight Node.js server using ES modules with EJS view engine
+- **EJS View Engine**: Template-based rendering system with shared partials for maintainable header design
 - **Route-Based Navigation**: Clean URL structure without file extensions (/demo, /docs, /sign-in)
-- **File-Based Routing**: Direct mapping between routes and HTML files in the public directory
+- **Template Routing**: Routes render EJS templates from the views directory with shared header partial
 - **404 Fallback**: All unmatched routes redirect to the homepage for graceful error handling

 ## Design System